 The early childhood years from birth to the start of Kindergarten are an important time of rapid learning and growth.
 Early Childhood screenings should be completed between the ages of 3 and 5 years.

 Screening is a brief, simple procedure used to identify potential health or developmental problems in infants and young children who may need a health assessment, diagnostic assessment or educational evaluation.
 Screening in early childhood supports children's readiness for kindergarten and promotes positive child health and developmental outcomes.

-Early Childhood Screening or evidence of a comparable screening by non-school provider (e.g., Head Start, Child & Teen Checkups/EPSDT or health care provider) is required for entrance in Minnesota’s public schools or within 30 days of enrollment into kindergarten.
+Early Childhood Screening is required for entrance in Minnesota’s public schools or within 30 days of enrollment into kindergarten.
 Early Childhood Screening is offered by Mid-State Education District in partnership with our Member Districts.

 |Contact: Beka Swisher|